cyberomin/cyberomin.github.io/_posts/2016-01-07-african-powehouse-1.markdown

 ---

+This is my first post for the year and I'd thought I'll write on something that I care deeply about, Konga.
+This is a first in a series of post that will highlight how we have grown as a technology company.
+From the little days of relying on external tools to survive to the point were we are redefining the African technology scene.

 When you are getting into a new market, an emerging market in particular, you do everything to get in fast and worry less about your technology stack.
 The reasoning behind this is simple; you have to find market acceptability before you even spend time getting shiny new technology into your stack.
 [Timing is everything](http://cyberomin.github.io/startup/2015/10/06/priority.html)

 When Konga formally launched on July 10, 2012, we were laser focused on the mission &mdash; to become the engine of commerce in Africa &mdash; and worry less about what is powering the machines.
 We started off with an open source solution called [Spree](http://spreecommerce.com).
 It was important for us to get into the market fast and it made sense to use an existing open source solution.
 We turned to spree and it serve us well.